Searching and Filtering

 The product table that we were looking at was small enough that dbFront could load it into memory and do the filtering as I typed each character.
 This makes the process of finding specific records very fast and intuitive.

-As an example of searching within a larger table we are going to look for a customer who's name we don't remember but we know it was "westcycle" or something like that.
+As an example of searching within a larger table we are going to look for a customer whose name we don't remember but we know it was "westcycle" or something like that.

 So we open the customer table and type "westcycle" and hit the enter key but find nothing.